loki4j/loki-logback-appender/docs/docus/docs/index.md

 You can specify Loki labels dynamically for any set of log records, and even on per-record basis.
 [Learn more...](docs/labels)

-- **Logback formatting patterns are used for both labels and messages.**
+- **Logback formatting patterns can be used for both labels and messages.**
 Loki4j allows you to use all the power and flexibility of [Logback patterns](http://logback.qos.ch/manual/layouts.html#ClassicPatternLayout) both for labels and messages.